Kitware/CMake/Help/command/list.rst

   list(APPEND <list> [<element> ...])

 Appends elements to the list.
+If no variable named ``<list>`` exists in the current scope its value is treated as empty and the elements are appended to that empty list.

 .. _FILTER: